paul-96-shimu/paul-96-shimu/README.md

 ---

 ## 🧑‍💻 About Me
 Passionate about creating interactive applications and experiences on the web.
-I love to explore new technologies and currently diving deeper into full-stack development.
+I love to explore new technologies and currently diving deeper into Frontend development.

 ---